The long beginning: 1820s - 1950s

 In 1936, his seminal paper was published, On Computable Numbers.
 This paper introduced the world to his life’s work, The Turing Machine.
 Purely theoretical at the time, it followed a set of rules (prompts) to read, write, and erase symbols on an infinite “tape.”
 In short, the computation and manipulation of symbols according to pre-defined logical steps.
 Another proposal at this time was the Universal Turing Machine, positing the concept of Universality, that a solitary machine could simulate any other machine — the modern idea of a computer.

 But the world would wait for theories to bloom.
 World War II began when the Nazis invaded Poland on September 1, 1939.
-It was time to put theories to immediate use.
+It was time to put theories to use.
 The British government recruited Turing to join the top-secret Government Code and Cypher School at Bletchley Park, where he led colleagues to design and employ the Bombe Machine to decipher and eventually break the Nazi’s Enigma cipher.

 Enigma’s encryptions were reset daily, posing an almost infinite number of code possibilities.
 By the time the Allied codebreakers mastered one, their key was obsolete.
 Quickly grasping the problem, Turing and Gordon Welchman designed the Bombe to process key settings faster than humans could.
 He “programmed” Bombe to simulate multiple Enigmas at once, effectively exposing enemy movements and battle plans.
 The Nazis were unaware of this and prior to D-Day the U.S and Allies “allowed” their invasion timeline and location to be known.

-It was a trap, of course, and the enemy had to scramble as U.S. forces landed at Normandyon June 6, 1944.
+It was a trap, of course, and the enemy had to scramble as U.S. forces landed at Normandy on June 6, 1944.
 It was a triumph of machine intelligence over human secrecy, as well as a demonstration that machines could solve problems once thought to require human intuition.
 Because the work at Bletchley Park was highly classified, Turing’s contributions were unknown at the time, and the breadth of his work was celebrated only after his death.

 Another machine, Colossus (1943), was employed at Bletchley Park, and also targeted encrypted military code.
-The brainchild of engineer Tommy Flowers, it was built with vacuum tubes fully electronic, and much faster than Bombe’s electromechanic build.
+The brainchild of engineer Tommy Flowers, it was built with vacuum tubes, fully electronic, and much faster than Bombe’s electromechanic build.

 After Germany surrendered on May 7, 1945, the European allied forces went home to rebuild their countries.
 Alan Turing went home to re-embark upon his goal: building real, tangible, programmable machines.
 He joined the National Physical Laboratory and collaborated on designing one of the first modern computers, the Automatic Computing Engine (ACE), in 1945.
 It was not built.

 ACE was the manifestation of Turing’s earlier Universal Engine.
 Bombe, though highly effective, was not really a computer because it could not multitask.
 It was a super-codebreaker constructed on computational theories.
 ACE was designed to execute algorithmic processes by using stored memory.
-And, when the pilot ACE was powered up in 1950, it was one of the fastest machines built, surpassing even ENIAC (1945), the first commercially available computing machine in Britain.
+When the pilot ACE was powered up in 1950, it was one of the fastest machines built, surpassing even ENIAC (1945), the first commercially available computing machine in Britain.
 (See chart in notes.)

 Like Charles Babbage a century earlier, Turing’s brilliance allowed no patience for bureaucratic inertia.
 He left the NPL in 1947 before Pilot ACE was completed.
 This in no way diminishes his profound contributions to the development of the Pilot, as well as our modern understanding of computing and artificial intelligence.

-As impressive as these accomplishments are, Turing’s most remarkable and far-reaching contribution to the evolution of Artificial Intelligence, was his 1950 paper, Computing Machinery and Intelligence, in which he asked the humble yet profound question: “Can machines think?”
+As impressive as these accomplishments are, Turing’s most remarkable and far-reaching contribution to the evolution of Artificial Intelligence was his 1950 paper, Computing Machinery and Intelligence, in which he asked the humble yet profound question: “Can machines think?”

 He did not answer the question directly.
-Rather he invited speculation by proposing the Turing Test, also referred to as ”the Imitation Game,” in which a machine’s ‘ “intelligence” would be determined by whether or not it could simulate human conversation so well that people could not discern if they were taling to another person or a machine.
+Rather he invited speculation by proposing the Turing Test, also referred to as ”the Imitation Game,” in which a machine’s “intelligence” would be determined by whether or not it could simulate human conversation so well that people could not discern if they were talking to another person or a machine.
 If the machine “passed” it would be a breakthrough, and the question would be answered “Yes.”

 The Turing Test was the foundation for one of the first AI developments: a chatbot called ELIZA (1966), whose creator was disturbed that a number of subject patients knew it was not human, yet trusted and confided in “her,” raising the alarm about the relationship between human psychology and AI.
-Another, “Eugene Goostman” (2014), simulated a 13-year old Ukranian boy and convinced 33 percent of the judges he was real, and given a passing grade.
+Another, called “Eugene Goostman” (2014), simulated a 13-year old Ukranian boy and convinced 33 percent of the judges he was real, and given a passing grade.
 Critics were not convinced, claiming the non-native speaker gave it an unfair advantage.
 (More on anthropomorphizing next week.)

 Tragically, Alan Turing was charged with “Gross Indecency” in 1952 after admitting to a homosexual relationship, which was illegal at the time.
 England’s leaders, who once sought his unique and brilliant mind during the war, were now indicting him for being gay.
 Found guilty, he chose chemical sterilization over prison and was stripped of his clearances to conduct official research.
 He died two years later from cyanide poisoning.
 His death was officially ruled a suicide although there was evidence to suggest that the poisoning might have been accidental.